myinusa/first-name-book-searcher/README.md

 ]
 ```

-Run `/script/count.js` to Output the number of occurrences from firstName.txt in Oliver-twist.txt extract
+Run `node /script/count.js` to write a file `resources/sorted-names.json` that outputs the number of occurrences from firstName.txt in Oliver-twist.txt extract

 ```
 [